techno-express/win-sshfs/README.md

 Our prime objective was to change the graphical user interface to improve user-friendliness.

 Main changes we made:
--completely redesigned the GUI
+- completely redesigned the GUI
--created a hierarchy to separate between server and their folders (mount directory) to add multiple
+- created a hierarchy to separate between server and their folders (mount directory) to add multiple
   folders to one server easily
--added a command line to automate the program without the GUI -server and file arrangement can be changed via drag&drop -program can now start with windows startup
+- added a command line to automate the program without the GUI
+- server and file arrangement can be changed via drag&drop
+- program can now start with windows startup

 ![Screenshot](https://raw.githubusercontent.com/thb42/win-sshfs/GuiDesign/FiSSH_Example_Screenshot.jpg)